List of Part-Time Jobs in the USA: Best Jobs & Salary

 • Note that you cannot work with firms that do not provide direct student services.

-• One must work with firms having prior academic affiliation with the concerned institution and the job must be related to academics in one way or the other
+• One must work with firms having prior academic affiliation with the concerned institution, and the job must be related to academics in one way or another other

 • You will have to seek permission from the International Student Office prior to applying for any part-time job in the USA.